Emergency Response Referrals Alleging Abuse of Children Who Are Under DCFS Supervision and Residing in the Home of a Parent

 • That allegations of general neglect and allegations that are concluded as unfounded or inconclusive are not reported to the Department of Justice.

-6. Case conference with SCSW to inform him/her of information obtained and to determine the next steps in the investigation.
+6. Case conference with SCSW to inform them of the information obtained and to determine the next steps in the investigation.

 • Additional conferences may be required as the investigation develops.